Feyerabend/bb/workbook/README.md

 where libraries are standardized, robust, and highly optimized.
 Established libraries also tend to be well-documented and peer-reviewed, meaning they've been vetted for reliability and bugs.
-The right balance often means selectively using trusted, essential libraries—-especially for complex tasks that are beyond the immediate scope of this book—-while still tackle more straightforward implementations.
+The right balance often means selectively using trusted, essential libraries--especially for complex tasks that are beyond the immediate scope of this book--while still tackle more straightforward implementations.

 ## Projects